 Sanger further alleged that all sexual activity with Doe 2 occurred in Los Angeles.
 He argued Galoustian’s case should be tried under the jurisdiction of the Los Angeles County Court as opposed to Santa Barbara County, with a motion to set aside the indictment.

-However, Hernan said because Galoustian brought Doe 2 back to Santa Barbara County, it is rightfully Santa Barbara County’s case to try.
+However, Herman said because Galoustian brought Doe 2 back to Santa Barbara County, it is rightfully Santa Barbara County’s case to try.

-Ultimately, Hernan denied the motion to set aside the indictment or information.
+Ultimately, Herman denied the motion to set aside the indictment or information.